MicrosoftDocs/dynamics365-guidance/guidance/business-processes/inventory-to-deliver-overview.md

 This article provides a high-level flow diagram and an overview for each of the business process areas in the end-to-end business process *from inventory to deliver*.
 The article also describes this business process's relationship to other business processes in Dynamics 365.

+> [!NOTE]
+> We're in process of updating the article based on the November 2024 version of the business process catalog.

 ## Inventory to deliver process relationship

 The following diagram shows the relationship of other processes and products/features for the *inventory to deliver* process. [!INCLUDE [daf-business-process-flow-def](~/../shared-content/shared/guidance-includes/daf-business-process-flow-def.md)]